Profitability is a measure of how efficiently a business converts its expenses into profits for its owners.

 The results show you what percentage of your sales income is gross profit.

 In this profitability calculation, gross profit is revenue minus the cost of goods sold (also known as direct costs).
-These numbers can be found on your income statement.
+These numbers can be found on your profit and loss statement.

 Net profitability formula: